Reference Practicum via LIS 691

 Library Instruction Activities

-The Reference and Instructional Services Department provides a great deal of instruction to the UNCG community, from library tours through subject-specific, course-integrated research skills workshops.
+The Research, Outreach, and Instruction Department provides a great deal of instruction to the UNCG community, from library tours through subject-specific, course-integrated research skills workshops.
 Fall semester is the "busy" teaching season.
 Most library instruction takes place within the library during standard business hours.
 There are many opportunities to observe and interview library instructors.
 Practicum students may lead library tours and UNS 101 tours and plan and carry out peer instruction for Reference Interns.
 The Practicum Coordinator and the First Year Library Instruction Coordinator will work with practicum students to determine whether there are appropriate opportunities for team teaching course-integrated sessions.

 Collection Development Activities